scala-native/scala-native/docs/user/setup.rst

 Please refer to `this link <http://www.scala-sbt.org/release/docs/Setup.html>`_ for instructions for your OS.

-Please note that you'll need Java 8 to use the Scala Native compiler.
+Please note that you'll need Java 8 to use the Scala Native toolchain.

 Installing LLVM, Clang and Boehm GC
 -----------------------------------